viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 ## `NO_VERIFY_DEPS`

 When enabled, verification is skipped for dependencies.
+This only works when dependencies do not contain Prusti annotations, otherwise a "use of undeclared crate or module `prusti`" error is thrown.

 ## `ONLY_MEMORY_SAFETY`